gergogyulai/minitools/instagram-notes-scraper/README.md

 - `SUPABASE_URL`: URL of your Supabase project.
 - `SUPABASE_KEY`: API key for accessing your Supabase project.

+There is a 2fa_setup.py helper included in the folder.

 If the `.env` file doesn't exist, the script prompts for these values and creates the file.

 ## 🚀 Usage